sscarduzio/elasticsearch-readonlyrest-plugin/README.md

-# Readonly Rest ES Plugin
+# Readonly Rest Elasticsearch Plugin

 This plugin makes possible to expose the high performance HTTP server embedded in Elasticsearch directly to the public  denying the access to the API calls which may change any data.